annalaczko/MadAI/README.md

 # MadAI
 A Deep Learning project for a University Lesson.
-The topic is Medical Image Segmentation, more specifically cardiac MRI segmentation.
+The topic is Medical Image Classification, more specifically cardiac MRI heart disease classification.

 ## **Team** MadAI